 Organizations & Groups

-Stay tuned for our 2019 Organizations & Groups!
+Here are our 2019 Organizations & Groups!

 The Kensington Day of the Book Festival joins with members of the Casal Catala of Washington DC in celebrating the Catalan origins of the Day of the Book.
 Visit their tent on Howard Ave near Armory Ave.
 Read a history of the “Day of the Book” here